Mfern10/Webserver-API/README.md

 - Authentication: JWT token required

 ![Shows users endpoint in insomnia](/docs/all_users.png)

+### /users/{id} - GET
+gets one user from the database specific to the supplied id.
+- HTTP VERBS: GET
+- Required Data: Specific ID in route
+- Expected Response: JSON response of the user matching the user id
+- Authentication: JWT token required

 ### /users/register - POST
 This endpoint is a POST/Create, the endpoint is used for registering as a new user in the database.
 The user can input the required fields in insomnia/postman in JSON format and register as long as the email address is valid and not already in use.
 It uses TRY/EXCEPT handling for Integrity errors to ensure this.
 The register endpoint also uses bcrypt to hash the users password for security.